 First, it is important to note that the CPU Limiter is not a magic bullet to reduce CPU utilization without consequence.
-CPU utilization occurs because an application or service is doing something.
-If you are able, you should address the cause of the CPU utilization, rather than arbitrarily limiting it.
+CPU utilization occurs because a process is doing something.
+Limiting that consumption will slow or otherwise impact the process.
 Our ProBalance technology does wonders for system responsiveness during high loads without actually reducing CPU use.

 However, in some circumstances, it is desirable to reduce a process’s CPU use to achieve more fair access to system resources.
 This is common in Remote Desktop Services (RDS) environments, or when non-critical background processes are consuming too large a share of system resources.
 In those cases, the CPU Limiter is a great option.

 The CPU Limiter is accessible at the ‘Options / CPU / CPU Limiter…’ menu item, or in the process context (right-click) menu.

 The CPU Limiter can dynamically reduce the CPU use of running processes by temporarily constraining their CPU affinity.
 For instance, on a 4 CPU core system, constraining the CPU affinity by 1 core limits the total possible CPU utilization of that process to 75%.

 The user creates rules telling the CPU Limiter which processes to act on, and when.
 When a process match exceeds a threshold over some period, it is limited for the configured duration.
 Like other rules in Process Lasso, process matches can include wildcards and user names.

 The CPU cores removed from a process’s CPU affinity are selected randomly from the set of its original CPU affinity.
 Once the act-for duration elapses, the original CPU affinity is restored.